torimallinson/BeeWalk-Analysis/README.md

 You can install the required libraries using: pip install pandas matplotlib seaborn

 ## Running the Code
+1. Unzip the BeeWalk_data file
-1. Place the BeeWalk dataset file (BeeWalk_data.csv) in the same directory as the script.
+2. Place the BeeWalk dataset file (BeeWalk_data.csv) in the same directory as the script.
-2. Run the Python script: BeeWalk.py
+3. Run the Python script: BeeWalk.py
-3. Output files (Seasonal_Analysis.csv and Temperature_Analysis.csv) will be generated in the same directory.
+4. Output files (Seasonal_Analysis.csv and Temperature_Analysis.csv) will be generated in the same directory.

 ## Outputs
 Seasonal_Analysis.csv